 Doesn't participation in Halloween open a door to the occult?

-The occult world is real and energized by demonic powers.
-Christians must recognize and resist this realm.
-Spiritual beliefs and actions bear consequences in this world and the next.
-However, I distinguish a clear difference between the occult traditions of spiritism, magic, and divination and the modern customs of trick-or-treating, carving pumpkins, and bobbing for apples.
-The occult realm must be entered by human interest and initiative.
-General Halloween practices do not draw people into sinister activities.
+According to the Bible, the world of the occult is real and energized by demonic powers.
+This realm therefore must be recognized and resisted by Christians.
+Spiritual beliefs and practices bear consequences in this world and in the next.
+However, this author distinguishes a clear difference between the real occult practices of spiritism, magic, and divination and the contemporary practice of trick-or-treating, carving pumpkins, and bobbing for apples.
+The door of the occult world must be entered through human interest and initiative.
+General Halloween practices engaged in by most people do not draw them into occult activities.

-The intent here isn’t to engage in hairsplitting over potentially dangerous activities but rather to make logical and moral distinctions.
-If any Halloween practice is perceived as violating one’s conscience and commitment to biblical truth then that person should rightly and quietly abstain.
+The intent here is not to engage in hairsplitting over potentially dangerous activities but rather to make logical and moral distinctions.
+Of course, if any Halloween practice is perceived as violating one's conscience and commitment to biblical truth then that person should rightly abstain.

 Suggestions for Christians when it comes to Halloween

 Put the arguments and conclusions found in this article to the test of Scripture, reason, and conscience (1 Thess.
 5:21) and accept or reject them accordingly.

 Consider that not everything is a morally black-and-white issue for Christians.
 Halloween may be a gray area.
 Therefore, allow Christians to follow their own conscience on the issue.
 Avoid the temptation to judge those who hold different convictions on secondary issues.

 Whatever is decided about Halloween, try to avoid using bad arguments to support moral convictions.
 Using sound arguments to support convictions carries great weight with others.